sihyunglee/DeleteGmail/readme.md

 &nbsp;

-After running this app, disallow the access for less secure apps, as in step (3), for security.
+After running this program, disallow the access for less secure apps, as in step (3), for security.

 &nbsp;